mit-rss/path_planning/README.md

 Since the path’s coordinates are in the map frame, functional localization is a prerequisite to solving this part of the lab (but not the TESSE integration) - you will need to run your team's solution to Lab 5 and subscribe to its output in the simple racecar simulator.

+Your safety controller should at the very least prevent the car from crashing head first into unmapped obstacles (people, doors, etc).
+Ideally, it should also prevent the car from clipping corners too closely and hitting the wheels.
+To reiterate - you must use a safety controller.
+You will also want to detect failure conditions (like if the particle filter is not running, or you’re very far from the pre-planned trajectory) and act intelligently to avoid bad behavior.
+If your car hits walls and breaks, we will put a speed limit on your car for the check-off and the raceday.
+We do not have enough spare parts to support massive breaks; if your car is sufficiently damaged, you will be forced to complete this lab only in simulation.

 ### Tips and Tricks

 **Pure Pursuit**